-- Observations based on ages and stages outcomes;

-- Dated examples of work (both supported and independent);

-- Objective led planning;
+- Observations based on EYFS outcomes; - Dated examples of work (both supported and independent); - Objective led planning; - Photographs and observations in work books.

-- Photographs uploaded to Target Tracker.

-- Photographs as in work books.

-Children's learning is observed regularly and is recorded.
-Each piece of work must be dated, with areas of learning observed highlighted.
-Staff must use EYFS profile Exemplification materials as an example of good practise when recording observations.
+Children's practical learning is regularly observed and discussed by staff.
+Each piece of recorded work is dated, with comments from adults where appropriate and verbal feedback is always given to the child.
+Staff use EYFS profile Exemplification materials as an example of good practice when discussing observations and providing feedback.

-All adult directed tasks have a clear learning objective and be well differentiated.
-All work will have verbal feedback shared with the child and this will include both an indication of what the child has done well and a clear next step so the child knows how to improve work next time.
-All pieces of work will have the areas of learning highlighted and an indication as to whether the work is Independent - I, Supported by an adult - S or Child Initiated work - CI
+All adult directed tasks have a clear learning objective which can be differentiated.
+All work will have verbal feedback shared with the child and this will usually include both an indication of what the child has done well and a clear next step so the child knows how to improve work next time.
+All pieces of work will have an indication as to whether the work is Independent - I, Supported by an adult - S or Child Initiated work - CI